UoB-HPC/ipu-hpc-cookbook/README.md

 connections between nodes.

 ### Neighbour lists
-We demonstrate how a simple unstructured grid code can be implemeented on the IPU in [Unstructured Neighbour Lists](unstructured-neighbour-lists/).
+We demonstrate how a simple unstructured grid code can be implemented on the IPU in [Unstructured Neighbour Lists](unstructured-neighbour-lists/).